-The last year of the PlayStation 4 is upon us, and what finer send off for one of the best console generations in living memory than a replay of some of the greatest hits?
+The last year of the PlayStation 4 is upon us, and what finer send off for one of the best consoles in living memory than a replay of some of the greatest hits?

-If you're new to the PlayStation 4, where have you been?
-Sony's big black box has produced one of the best console lineups in history, with a selection of remakes, reimaginings and banging first-party releases that it's hard to imagine you would need to play any other console.
+If you're new to the PS4, where have you been?
+Sony's big black box has produced one of the best game lineups in history, with massive multi-platform favourites backed up by first-party titles and exclusives that the Xbox One simply can't match.

-So, for new owners and returning champs, these should be the games on your forever list: make sure you at least play a little of these games before you upgrade to a new console in 2020: there's real quality here.
+So, for new owners and returning champs, these should be the games on your forever list.
+Make sure you at least play a little of these games before you upgrade to the PS5 in 2020: there's real quality here.

 Red Dead Redemption 2